leberns/sp-hello-events/installers/hello-events-installer/README.md

 # Hello Events Installer

-These scripts provision the structures and data needed for the Hello Events solution to work on a site.
+These scripts provision the structures and data needed for the Hello Events solution to work on a site, it uses the the PnP Provisioning Engine.

-For an introduction about the PnP Provisioning Engine see [PnP remote provisioning](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/pnp-remote-provisioning).

 ## Prerequisites

 * Install the [PnP ProwerShell](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps#installation)

-For example, this would install the PnP PowerShell for SharePoint Online:
+For example, this would install the PnP PowerShell for SharePoint online on your local system:

 ```PowerShell
 Install-Module SharePointPnPPowerShellOnline
 ```

-The PnP PowerShell is needed because the installer uses a few commands directly from it and because the PnP Provisioning Engine is also available from the PnP PowerShell.
+The installer uses a few commands directly from the PnP PowerShell and the PnP Provisioning Engine, which is also available from the PnP PowerShell.

+For an introduction about the PnP Provisioning Engine see [PnP remote provisioning](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/pnp-remote-provisioning).

 * Organise an user which is site collection administrator in order to connect to SharePoint.
 It could be a tenant administrator for development.
 The credentials will be requested by the installer scripts.